Explore ViiV Healthcare

 ViiV Healthcare is a specialist HIV company dedicated to delivering advances in treatment and care for people living with HIV/AIDS.

 HIV is the human immunodeficiency virus and is responsible for causing AIDS.
-In Canada, approximately 71,300 people are living with HIV infection or AIDS.[1]
-In 2011, the estimated incidence (i.e., number of people newly diagnosed with HIV or AIDS that year) was 3,175.[1]
+In Canada, approximately 62,790 people are living with HIV infection or AIDS.1 In 2020, the estimated incidence (i.e., number of people newly diagnosed with HIV or AIDS that year) was 1,520.1

 But that doesn’t give us the whole picture.
-There’s a hidden epidemic of undiagnosed HIV infection: about one quarter of all Canadians infected with HIV are not aware of it, either because they haven’t been tested or because they don’t know the results of their test.[1]
-Because of this, they have no opportunity to benefit from effective treatment and appropriate counselling.
+There’s a hidden epidemic of undiagnosed HIV infection: There’s a hidden epidemic of undiagnosed HIV infection.
+In 2020, an estimated 16,690 people in Canada were not engaged or represented in the HIV care continuum.1 Because of this, they have no opportunity to benefit from effective treatment and appropriate counselling.

 Getting to Zero is doable only if we eliminate discrimination against and stigmatization of people living with HIV/AIDS.
 It means providing access to HIV/AIDS prevention, treatment, care and support.